 The good news for seafood lovers is that they have minimal chances of developing heart problems by consuming fatty fish.
 Fishes such as mackerels, salmons, herrings, tunas, and trouts are rich sources of Eicosapentaenoic acid(EPA) and Docosahexaenoic acid(DHA), which are two important varieties of omega-3 fatty acids.
 These polyunsaturated fats have a great potential to promote heart health by lowering the levels of triglycerides in the body, which are notorious for causing chronic inflammations, damaging blood vessels and paving the way for heart problems.

 According to experts, you should eat fatty fish at least twice weekly to get sufficient amounts of DHA and EPA.
 As far as pairing fatty fishes with other foods go, you can pair your fishes with a range of foods including pasta, rice, steamed vegetables, or salads for delicious, filling, and nutrient-packed meals.

-> Considering the CDC statistics above, heart problems can be very deadly and lethal, killing hundreds of thousands of men and women globally every year.
-But it’s not all doom and gloom, thanks to a number of foods out there, which can be quite effective at lowering the risk of developing these conditions.
+Considering the CDC statistics above, heart problems can be very deadly and lethal, killing hundreds of thousands of men and women globally every year.
+But it’s not all doom and gloom, , which can be quite effective at lowering the risk of developing these conditions.
 That said, eat the heart-healthy foods above more and more to safeguard your heart against heart disease, cardiovascular disease, and other conditions that can affect your most vital body organ.

-> Source URL: https://yogadigest.com/5-heart-healthy-foods-to-work-into-your-diet/
+Source URL: https://yogadigest.com/5-heart-healthy-foods-to-work-into-your-diet/